rimutaka/posts/Covidpocalipse/covidpocalipse.md

 #### Inputs vs. outputs

-In the ideal world we all should be focused on *outcomes*.
+In an ideal world we should all be focused on *outcomes*.
 In reality, many office workers just put in "hours" because this is how the corporate machine has been designed.
 Enabling remote work is a unique opportunity to refocus on outcomes, or at least on outputs to begin with.
 It is a big [culture and mindset change](https://www.perdoo.com/the-ultimate-okr-guide).

-> What are your top 3 metrics used to calculate one's pay?
+> What are your top 3 metrics used to calculate someone's pay?

-Usually you get what you reward for.
+Usually you get what you reward.
 Don't expect a change just because someone works remotely.

 #### Innovation culture

 Retreating to your own tasks and checking things off your list does not foster new ideas.
-It is up to the managers to [create a culture of collaboration](https://about.gitlab.com/blog/2019/02/27/remote-enables-innovation/) where ideas can be freely exchanged and incubated.
+It is up to managers to [create a culture of collaboration](https://about.gitlab.com/blog/2019/02/27/remote-enables-innovation/) where ideas can be freely exchanged and fostered.

 ---

 ## New processes

-The office workflow does not apply well to remote teams.
-People start communicating asynchronous.
+Office workflow does not apply well to remote teams.
+People start communicating asynchronously.
 The visibility of tasks and progress becomes a priority.
 The whole team dynamic changes.
 It's as if someone emptied all the cogs from a machine onto the floor and you have to reassemble everything.

 ![new communication process](new-process.png)

 #### Remote first

-It is hard to get a smooth process with some people being remote while others continue working from the office.
-Those in the office use face to face communication, white boards and stick-it notes leaving the remotes in the dark.
+It is hard to get a smooth process with some people being remote while others continue to work from the office.
+Those in the office use face-to-face communication, white boards and post-it notes - leaving the remotes in the dark.

 The solution to this is to be *"remote first"* - even those in the office have to communicate as if they were remote.
 If something was decided in a face to face meeting it has to be logged online for the rest of the team to see.
 Issue tracking, progress updates, and document sharing within the office should be done the same way as if you were remote.

 #### Shared hours

-There have to be some hours of the day when all the team members are guaranteed to be available for communication and working together.
+There have to be some hours of the day when all team members are guaranteed to be available for communication and working together.
 E.g. 9am-10:30am, 1pm-3:30pm.
 The rest of the time can be more or less flexible.

 #### Status updates

 Status update intervals must be discussed and agreed upon by all team members.
-It is a bit tedious and hard to remember to change the status on every task you are working on, specially if you have a few on the go.
+It is a bit tedious and hard to remember to change the status on every task you are working on, particularly if you have a few on the go.
 Having to log updates at regular intervals helps to keep everyone engaged and informed.
-The end of the day update should be a must.
+The end of the day update is a must.

 #### "Open plan" remote office

-Any work in progress, being it written, edited, drawn or calculated should be saved to shared storage for others to see.
-There should be no need to ask "Where are you at with ...?" - check the task status or the file contents on the shared drive.
+Any work in progress, be it written, edited, drawn or calculated should be saved to shared storage for others to see.
+There should be no need to ask "Where are you at with ... ?".
+It should be a case of checking the task status or the file contents on the shared drive.

 Another option is to use screen broadcasting, but that can be quite intrusive.